What You Need to Know Before Dissolving an Arizona Limited Liability Company

 - Articles of Termination.

 Our fee to prepare the documents and file the Articles of Termination with the Arizona Corporation Commission is $397 plus $70 for the expedited filing fee payable to the ACC.
-To hire KEYTLaw to prepare the above documents to terminate an Arizona LLC, complete our online Termination Service Agreement.
+To hire KEYTLaw to prepare the above documents to terminate an Arizona LLC, complete our online Arizona LLC Termination Questionnaire then pay in our secure web store with your major credit card.
 You can complete the agreement online and email, fax or mail it to us and pay in our web-store with your credit card.